joyheyueya/giants/README.md

 ---

-## Notes for anonymous review

-- External dataset and checkpoint links are intentionally minimal.
-- The code is organized so anonymous artifacts can be mounted locally without modifying source files.
-- All experiment launchers are parameterized through environment variables — no institution-specific paths or credentials are required.

 ## Acknowledgments

 This project builds on the `verl` reinforcement-learning stack.
 Upstream license and notices are preserved in this repository.